readyready15728/misc/amiga-emulation.md

     * Menu Text: #1

     Finally click Save.

+    The Workbench 1.x can also be altered, but it has to be eyeballed because sliders with no annotation are used to set the RGB components.
+    These will then be saved in an FS-UAE save state.
+(Presumably WinUAE does the same.)
 * Populous appears not to cooperate well with any version of Workbench and should just be run on its own; the same may be true of other games.
 (What if it's an issue of not enough memory?
 Perhaps this could be configured around.